 According to [W3C XML Schema Part 1 Structures], the assembly of a schema document set into a schema is implementation-dependent.
 In practice, different tools use different methods for selecting the next schema document in the assembly process.
 This specification recommends the use of XML catalog documents as the preferred method for describing the desired schema assembly (for validation or other purposes).

-The MPD catalog schema document defines a c:XMLSchemaType that contains both c:XMLSchemaDocument elements and c:XMLCatalog elements, which may appear interleaved, or in any order.
+The IEPD catalog schema document defines a c:XMLSchemaType that contains both c:XMLSchemaDocument elements and c:XMLCatalog elements, which may appear interleaved, or in any order.
 Occurrences of the c:XMLSchemaDocument identify schema documents to be used in schema assembly. c:XMLCatalog identifies the XML catalog documents to be used to identify schema documents, each corresponding to an XML namespace, which may be used in schema assembly.
 Relative order of c:XMLCatalog entries is considered significant, with catalogs appearing earlier taking precedence over catalogs appearing later.
-Note that the schema document assembly process does not specify a document element for an instance XML document; this may be specified with other mechanisms provided by the MPD catalog, such as Schematron, XPath expressions, or by explicitly setting a document element.
+Note that the schema document assembly process does not specify a document element for an instance XML document; this may be specified with other mechanisms provided by the IEPD catalog, such as Schematron, XPath expressions, or by explicitly setting a document element.

 This document does not specify the schema assembly process.
 A deterministic, implementation-independent schema assembly process may be the subject of a later NIEM specification.